0hAodha/purge_discord/README.md

 git clone https://github.com/0hAodha/purge_discord
 ```
 2. Navigate to the newly created `purge_discord` directory on your machine.
-3. Edit the `.env` file and replace the `DISCORD_TOKEN` placeholder value with your actual Discord token.
+3. Edit the `.env` file with your text editor of choice and replace the placeholder value of the `DISCORD_TOKEN` variable with your actual Discord token.
 It should look something like the following:
 ```dotenv
 DISCORD_TOKEN=AAAAAAAAAAAAAAAAAAAAAAAAAA.BBBBBB.CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
 ```